Where to eat in Duluth

 Canal Park is where the tourists are, so restaurants can and do charge a lot of money.

 Bellisio's Italian Restaurant: A meal at this restaurant, just a block from the Aerial Lift Bridge, counts as a splurge.
-Even a plate of pasta from the menu of Italian basics — alfredo, arrabbiata, bolognese, rigatoni — costs well over $20, less at lunch.
+Even a plate of pasta from the menu of Italian basics — alfredo, arrabbiata, bolognese, rigatoni — costs more than $30, less at lunch.

 Why eat there?
 It has a romantic atmosphere and the city's largest wine list.
 There's a small covered patio for warm weather.